Staying Safe As a Travel Nurse On the COVID-19 Front Lines

 Support Local Protection for All Nurses

 Many local nursing organizations are pleading for lawmakers to issue emergency protections for nurses as they fight to do their job with limited resources.
-Filling out a petition, like this one in Michigan, this plea for more PPE with the American Nurses Association, or this one with National Nurses United, can help ensure that you as a travel nurse to that area will have the protection you need as well.
+Filling out a petition, like this one in Michigan, this plea for more PPE with the American Nurses Association, or this one with National Nurses United, can help ensure protections in your region and ensure that staying safe as a travel nurse is easier.

 Share Your Story